FredericDesgreniers/SOEN422_project/Docs/Full-Scale/README.md

 - Calculating the geometry of the system was more complex
 - Limitations in supply/availibilty of material (turn rectangles into circles)

 For these reasons we opted for two rectangular plates; the top plate is `3x4x1/4` and the bottom plate is `5x4x1/4`.
 The top plate is centered over the bottom plate with an inch margin on the left and right sides of the force gauge.
+The top plate is smaller to provide a concentrate area to deliver the force as well as the requirements of the loadcells.

 ## Design
 **Components** | **Dimensions (in)**